tokudayo/NekoNet/README.md

   freeze: all
   unfreeze: [fc, l2_norm]
 ```
-We mostly do multi-stage training.
 Training configurations of some of our runs can be found in `./config`.
 You can define your own model in `models/descriptors.py`.